EGeorge2021r/challenge19_Repo/README.md

 a resulting transaction hash code will be written to the Streamlit application sidebar.
 See screenshot below:

-5. Navigate to the Ganache accounts tab and locate your account (index 0).

-6. Navigate to the Ganache transactions tab and locate the transaction. see screenshot below:
+5. Navigate to the Ganache transactions tab and locate the transaction. see screenshot below: